behu-kea/ITA24-1-sem/webteknologi/07-1-generative-ai.md

 ### Exericse 3

 Create a prompt that can create exercises for a specific topic.
-Remember to give lost of context to the model
+Remember to give lost of context to the model.

 <!--*Maybe the prompt first figures out your level and then creates exercises that are relevant to the users level*-->